DragonSenses/job-tracker/journey.md

 I changed the variable declaration from `const` to `let` for `jobs` since we will have to reuse it again.

+### Why use `skip` in the Query?

+For now skip is 1, but when we setup pagination we need to be able to skip the results that have already been shown. e.g., if we are on page 2 (with page 1 being the start) we want to skip the results of page 1.
+On page 3, we need to skip the results of page 1 and 2.

 ## Pages, distributing the results to the pages

 We need to do some math in order to distribute the amount of jobs to each page.
 Things to note: